Citizens Property Insurance Corporation: Post Michael situation

 Citizen's Policies numbered 807,910 on March 25, 2022.

-When the regular Florida legislative session ended in March 2022, the Florida Senate had passed a bill to limit “free roof” claims and similar lawsuits, but the Florida House did not.
+When the regular Florida legislative session ended in March 2022, the Florida Senate had passed a bill to limit "free roof" claims and similar lawsuits, but the Florida House did not.

 Demotech is the company that issues financial stability ratings for 50 Florida-based insurers.
 On March 23, 2022 the top five executives from Demotech sent a letter to Florida's Governor plus the Senator and House leadership entreating them to pass reforms before the start of Atlantic hurricane season June 1.
 Failure to do so would cause Demotech to downgrade the financial stability ratings for "a number" of Florida insurers.
 Sen. Jeff Brandes and other authorities have warned that collapsing companies would cause massive growth of Citizens Property Insurance Corp, a huge bailout from the Florida Hurricane Catastrophe Fund and threaten the thriving real estate market.

-Late 2022 Developments

-Following Hurricane Ian in October, Citizen's policy count exceeded 1.1 million and the company is projected to insure 15% of the market by end of year.
+Following Hurricane Ian in October, Citizen's policy count exceeded 1.1 million and the company was projected to insure 15% of the market by end of 2022.

+From early 2022 to the first quarter of 2023, seven Florida insurers had been declared insolvent including United Property & Casualty Insurance (UPC) with 135,000 policies.
+Their policies were concentrated in Southwest Florida and experienced 25,000 claims with losses of $864 million from Hurricane Ian.
+The Florida Insurance Guaranty Association board met on March 31 and filed for an emergency assessment of 1% on all Florida property insurance policies.
+That is in addition to a 0.7% for 2022, a 1.3% assessment from July 1 2022 to June 30 2023, and another 0.7% ending December 31 2023.

+As of April 7, 2023 Citizen's policies numbered 1,248,000.
+Citizens Insurance Board of Governors submitted a 14.2% rate increase on March 31, 2023 effective in November.
+However, Florida statutes limit rate increases on homesteaded property to 12% per year.

+In August 2023, the Florida Office of Insurance Regulation (FOIR) approved rate increases for commercial customers an average of 9.2% while rejecting the residential rate proposals that averaged 12% because they were based on "overall actuarial soundness, instead of individual actuarial soundness".